ssundarraj/blog/_posts/2015-07-29-Python-GIL.md

  - GIL
 ---

-This post aims to give you the hard facts about the Python GIL.
+> Q: Why did the multithreaded chicken cross the road?

+> A: to To other side get the

+As you can see, multithreading is a source of confusion for many developers both novice and experienced.
+And the Python GIL adds another layer of confusion to this.
+The truth is that there is very little to be confused about.
+We shall now see some hard facts about the Python GIL.

 ## What is GIL